TEBandCo/ModmailChecker/README.md

-# ModmailChecker
+# ModmailChecker - A Reddit bot for mods.
-Checks modmail messages for a specified subreddit, archives them if they containing a word from badword list.
+Checks Reddit modmail messages for a specified subreddit, archives them if they containing a word from badword list.

 Edit praw.ini with your bots:
 - username